nicocopez/pyspikes/README.md

 # pyspikes
-This repository is to remove spikes from Raman spectra
+This repository is to remove spikes from Raman spectra.

+To be updated...